 What are the tiny red dot bugs around my windows and doors?

-For additional treatment, specially perimeter treatments around your house contact your local Orkin Branch Office.
-A highly trained Orkin Pest Specialist will assess the situation and develop a customized solution backed by science that best meets your needs.
+For additional help and proper identification, your best bet is to call the local Orkin Branch Office.
+They will send a highly trained Orkin Pest Specialist who will conduct a comprehensive inspection of your home.
+The Orkin Pest Specialist will assess the situation and develop a customized solution, backed by science, that best meets your needs.

 Our Pest Library